UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 or alter the `submit_job_template.sbatch` template file and then re-run `setupSLURM.R` as above.

-After all of these jobs have completed, the unzipped SQLite3 databases can be found on the public repository.
+After all of these jobs have completed, the unzipped SQLite databases can be found on the public repository.

 ### Producing summary tables on JASMIN